Connect with us

 The Plunge Daily

-Need for robust policy framework for promotion of e-sports sector: AIGF
+Need for robust policy framework for promotion of eSports sector: AIGF

 Business

-Need for robust policy framework for promotion of e-sports sector: AIGF
+Need for robust policy framework for promotion of eSports sector: AIGF

-With e-sports and e-gaming gaining traction, there is a need for robust policy frameworks and the creation of digital infrastructure to promote the sector, All India Gaming Federation (AIGF) has said.
+With eSports and iGaming gaining traction, there is a need for robust policy frameworks and the creation of digital infrastructure to promote the sector, the All India Gaming Federation (AIGF) has said.

-“India has more than 200 million e-gamers playing across more than 200 platforms.
-E-sports and e-gaming, under the umbrella of digital economy growth, are going to play an important role in the Indian economy.
+“India has more than 200 million e-gamers playing across more than 200 platforms. eSports and e-gaming, under the umbrella of digital economy growth, are going to play an important role in the Indian economy.
 “To encourage this, the e-gaming industry needs robust policy frameworks and digital infrastructure to foray towards being a global leader,” PK Mishra, president of All India Gaming Federation, said.

-Mobile Premier League cofounder and CEO Sai Srinivas said, “In various states across India that we continue to expand our footprint and now India is also at a global tipping point in the key global markets”.
+Mobile Premier League founder and CEO Sai Srinivas said, “In various states across India that we continue to expand our footprint and now India is also at a global tipping point in the key global markets”.
 MPL recently acquired Berlin-based games studio GameDuell.

-The recent Karnataka High Court judgment lifting the ban on gaming in the state follows other positive judgements given by the High Courts of Punjab & Haryana, Rajasthan and Bombay that recognised Fantasy Sports as games of skill and a legitimate business activity protected under Article 19 (1) (g) of the Constitution of India.
-In recent years, the federation said, e-gaming has been caught in a web with some states seeing them as games of chance and not skill.
+The recent Karnataka High Court judgment lifting the ban on gaming in the state follows other favourable judgements given by the High Courts of Punjab & Haryana, Rajasthan and Bombay that recognised Fantasy Sports as games of skill and a legitimate business activity protected under Article 19 (1) (g) of the Constitution of India.
+In recent years, the All India Gaming Federation has stated that iGaming has been caught in a web, with some states viewing it as a game of chance rather than one of skill.

-2 Comments
+3 Comments

-2 Comments
+3 Comments

 1. Pingback: Sebi amends rules governing alternative investment funds